External Board Members

 Mary Anne Chambers

 Lindsay Wallace is a senior economist and impact measurement specialist.
-She is currently a Senior Advisor with Limestone Analytics working with a variety of clients in international development.
-Prior to working with Limestone she was Head of Impact for the Mastercard Foundation where she oversaw impact measurement and evaluation for the Foundation's over $3B of program commitments.
+She is currently a senior advisor with Limestone Analytics working with a variety of clients in international development.
+Prior to working with Limestone she was head of impact for the Mastercard Foundation where she oversaw impact measurement and evaluation for the foundation's over $3 billion of program commitments.
 She has extensive experience developing theories of change and leading learning partnerships to support portfolio-level M&E systems and impact reporting.
-She was previously Deputy Director of the Financial Inclusion program where she oversaw $500m of blended finance investments.
+She was previously deputy director of the financial inclusion program where she oversaw $500 million of blended finance investments.
 Lindsay previously led economic growth programming for the UK Department for International Development in Rwanda, where she was responsible for programming in trade, climate change, agriculture, land tenure reform and financial inclusion.
-She also has public finance experience working with Ministries of Finance in Ontario, Rwanda, Sierra Leone and Guyana in budget reform, expenditure forecasting and fiscal transparency.
-She lives in Toronto with her husband and two children.
+She also has public finance experience working with ministries of finance in Ontario, Rwanda, Sierra Leone and Guyana in budget reform, expenditure forecasting and fiscal transparency.